Ceglee/voting-app-api/readme.md

 Path is *resources/script/\*.sql*

 #### 0.2 Build backend project
-Here are two ways depending on how we will want to run app.
+There are two ways, depending on how we will want to run app.
-If you want to deploy it on tomcat server then just *mvn clean install* + copying it to tomcat do the job.
+If you want to deploy it on tomcat server, then just *mvn clean install* + copying it to tomcat do the job.
-If you want to run it as standalone executable war then:
+If you want to run it as standalone executable war, then:
  - Please remove this dependency from pom
 ```
 ...